 This section makes SiteGround super-cool, but it’s important to note that neither focus is good or bad.

 If you have a small site and already have GoDaddy products like a domain and/or email – then using their hosting makes sense.
 If you are concerned about price above all else, then GoDaddy makes sense.
 But if you are a freelancer or small business looking for a company that “sticks to their knitting” – then SiteGround makes more sense.

-Like I mentioned in my NameCheap or GoDaddy for Domain Registration post – there’s also other factors that some customers want to factor in, but might not be aware of.
+Like I mentioned in my NameCheap or GoDaddy for Domain Registration post – there are also other factors that some customers want to factor in, but might not be aware of.
 They are part of the whole “consciously purchasing” movement.

-Ever since GoDaddy changed CEOs, they have toned down their sexist advertising and haven’t had cultural controversies like CEOs hunting lions…but they are still playing catch up with SiteGround on two areas.
+Ever since GoDaddy changed CEOs, they have toned down their sexist advertising and haven’t had cultural controversies like CEOs hunting lions…but they are still playing catch up with SiteGround in two areas.

 On transparency, SiteGround provides a status page for their uptime and provide full specs of their hardware – all from their main navigation menu.

 They have profiles of their support staff – and a very direct values page.
 None of this is new in the industry, but it is ahead of what GoDaddy does.

 On community support, SiteGround does a lot to support open-source software communities such as WordPress and Joomla.
 They also sponsor a lot of meetups for website owners around the world and contribute to cutting-edge features.